How to onboard your folks to crypto #1: from gold to petroyuan and de-dollarization

 - build military bases (Djibouti, Tajikistan, Afghanistan) and cease ports that can be potentially used as naval bases (Sri Lanka, Pakistan, potentially Kenya)

 - get control over strategic infrastructure objects (all across Europe)

 - control the information (CGTN, ‘Red Media’, SCMP, Reddit, etc.)

 - motivate countries to vote along with China in UN (many African countries) or in EU (Greece)

-How anti-China sentiment spread across the western media over allegations of unfair trade practices, intellectual property theft, Huawei’s ties to Chinese intelligent agencies, massive espionage, cyber attacks, internet censorship, huge protests in Hong Kong, status of Taiwan, aggression in South China Sea, environmental concerns, exit bans and human rights abuses such as political kidnapping, widespread torture, oppression of Tibetans, detention of one million Uighurs in internment camps, forced organ harvesting, persecution of Falun Gong practitioners and other religious groups, creation of a surveillance state, and suppression of dissidents across the globe.
+How anti-China sentiment spread across the western media over allegations of unfair trade practices, intellectual property theft, Huawei’s ties to Chinese intelligent agencies, massive espionage, internet traffic hijacking, cyber attacks, internet censorship, export of mass surveillance technologies, huge protests in Hong Kong, status of Taiwan, aggression in South China Sea, environmental concerns, exit bans and human rights abuses such as political kidnapping, widespread torture, oppression of Tibetans, detention of one million Uighurs in internment camps, forced organ harvesting, persecution of Falun Gong practitioners and other religious groups, creation of a surveillance state, and suppression of dissidents (even with foreign passports) across the globe.

 How the world’s biggest oil importer, China, launched the first crude oil futures contracts priced in Chinese yuan (RMB) as an attempt to challenge dollar’s domination in the industry and establish an Asian benchmark that will reflect Chinese consumption demand patterns.
 And how China and its biggest oil supplier, Russia, are actively reducing dependence on the dollar in bilateral trade.